Urena-luis/assured-workloads/README.md

 # Summary

-Assured Workloads helps you comply with different regulatory compliance frameworks by implementing logical controls that segment networks and users from in-scope sensitive data.
-Many of the US compliance frameworks are built upon NIST SP 800-53 Rev. 5, but add on controls based on the sensitivity of the information and the framework's governing body.
+Assured Workloads helps you comply with different regulatory compliance frameworks by implementing logical controls that segment networks and users from in-scope sensitive data.Core to our strategy for Assured Workloads is to build security and compliance controls as software.
+Software allows us to scale globally and combine technologies to help our customers achieve specific compliance outcomes.
+This approach has enabled us to make Assured Workloads available in more countries, and expand the list of available services across multiple compliance frameworks.
+As a result, Assured Workloads can help organizations more easily achieve and maintain compliance with relevant regimes around the world without refactoring.

-This guide will provide written instructions and Terraform/Python code for creating an Assured Workloads folder for a FedRAMP Moderate compliance framework
+This guide will provide written instructions and Terraform code for creating an Assured Workloads folder for an Australian-based workload.

 # Architecture